Aswin-shok/MicroRNA-target-gene-prediction-using-Tarbase-database/README.md

 ## Note
 Please considering editing the script as necessary as your requirement.
 There could be possible error on matching the character as it relay mainly on the input filetype and structure.
+Examples of miRNA names are given, edit the names only.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact